mvysny/karibu-testing/karibu-testing-v10/README.md

 completely new UI instance to the `UI.current` while keeping the current session intact.
 You can now test that e.g. the route instance differs for the new UI.

-## Parallel testing with multiple UIs
+## Parallel testing with multiple UIs+Sessions

 The testing scenario here is to simulate two users, using the same Vaadin app with two separate UIs at the same time.

 The UI, VaadinSession and all other Vaadin objects are tied to the thread who called `MockVaadin.setup()`.
-Therefore, it is possible to have multiple UIs by starting two (or more) threads from the test method, then calling `MockVaadin.setup()` from all of those threads.
+Therefore, it is possible to have multiple UIs and Sessions by starting two (or more) threads from the test method, then calling `MockVaadin.setup()` from all of those threads.

 **WARNING:** Make sure you're using Karibu-Testing 1.1.27+ or 1.2.1+, otherwise